lightbend/kalix-trial-typescript-shoppingcart/README.md

 }
 ```
 ## Test
-Kalix comes with very rich test kit for unit and integration testing of Kalix code
+Kalix comes with very rich test kit for unit and integration testing of Kalix code.

 `Test kit` provides help (custom assertions, mocks,...) with:
 - unit testing of individual Kalix components (e.g `Entity`) in isolation